 As I proceeded to enter high school, my communication skills have significantly improved.
 I was no longer anxious about presentations, and was able to make many new friends by implementing good listening and response skills.
 Due to my active participation in debate competitions and youth conventions, I took up a position as the head of the logistics committee for a regional youth convention, responsible for more than 15 members.
 Initially, I doubted my capabilities because I had never headed a committee before.
 But through exercising my communication and active listening skills to use, I was able to successfully relay information from my superiors to my subordinates, which lead to the event being successful.

 Overall, communication turned from my worst liability to my greatest asset, and I am proud to have gone through such a journey to achieve what I have today.

+Hi Kenneth!

+This is a great essay, and I agree communication is a highly important skill that often gets underrated.
+It’s amazing to see how much it has developed throughout your school years.

+I would suggest if possible, to add an example/a scene when you were quiet and unsociable, and another example during high school when you have improved.

+An example would be to include descriptions when you were unsociable.
+You were really shy to even say hi to people first, or maybe you responded akwardly when people tried to make conversation with you (and share the response you made).

+After that mentioned it again after you have improved.
+For example, you are now confident to say hi to people first, and was able to come up with a topic to talk about and responded smoothly (possibly share the response as well).

+I think this would be good to give a better picture of the before and after correlation from you being an unsociable kid, to a sociable kid that knows how to talk to people.

+Apart from that, I think this is a good essay.

+All the best!

 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?
 (250-350 words) edit 3

-During my junior year, I was fixated on entering into a Business-Economics stream, with a dream of becoming a risk management consultant.
+During my junior year of high school, I was fixated on entering the Business-Economics stream, with a dream of becoming a risk management consultant.
 Being raised in a school system dominated with debate competitions and inter-school conferences, opportunities to receive exposure to other careers were scarce.

 In a week-long internship at a local cafe that I took over the winter break, I realized that I enjoyed making coffee and learning from the head barista about the chemical factors affecting its taste.
 Discovering my passion at last, I was determined to pursue it through changing my academic course to suit a science stream, by switching Economics for Chemistry.

-At first, I felt extremely overwhelmed by the immense workload I had to catch up with.
-My classmates were already 5 chapters ahead, while I was left behind.
-In addition, I had to balance schoolwork from my other subjects, so most of my free time was spent self-studying the topics that I had missed.
+At first, I felt extremely overwhelmed by the immense workload I had to catch up on.
+My classmates were already 5 chapters ahead, while I was left behind scratching my head feeling that I’ve just completely massacred my future.
+In addition, I had to balance schoolwork with my other subjects, so most of my free time was spent self-studying the topics that I had missed.
 However, because I was passionate about natural sciences and the science of coffee (and food), I persevered and tried my best to keep up.